Limor Shmerling Magazanik

 Limor Shmerling Magazanik (לימור שמרלינג מגזניק) is an Israeli lawyer and government advisor on data policy, governance and ethics.

 Education

-Magazanik has a Master of Arts degree in literature with a special focus on women and gender studies, a Master of Law in public law and a Bachelor of Law from Tel Aviv University.
+Shmerling Magazanik has a Master of Law in public law, a Master of Arts degree in literature with a special focus on women and gender studies, and a Bachelor of Law from Tel Aviv University.

 Career

-Magazanik worked with the Israel Privacy Protection Authority (PPA) at the Ministry of Justice, as Director of Strategic Alliances and as Director of Enforcement and Regulation, focussing on policy initiatives and promoted compliance with data protection, privacy, cybersecurity and digital identity regulation.
+Shmerling Magazanik worked with the Israel Privacy Protection Authority (PPA) at the Ministry of Justice, as Director of Strategic Alliances and as Director of Enforcement and Regulation, focussing on policy initiatives and promoted compliance with data protection, privacy, cybersecurity and digital identity regulation.

 Magazanik appeared on the World's Top 50 Women in Tech 2018 on Forbes List.

-Magazanik has been the managing director of the Israel Tech Policy Institute (ITPI)and a Senior Fellow at the Future of Privacy Forum.
+Magazanik has been the managing director of the Israel Tech Policy Institute (ITPI) and a Senior Fellow at the Future of Privacy Forum.

 She is adjunct lecturer at the Hebrew University Jerusalem.